jruels/automation-dev/labs/templates/templates_intro.md

 ## Prerequisites

 This lab assumes you have completed the error-handling lab and have:
-- The `ansible-working` project already created in Automation Platform
+- The `ansible-working-[your initials]` project already created in Automation Platform
-- The `First Inventory` configured with your managed nodes
+- The `First Inventory-[your initials]` configured with your managed nodes
 - Linux credentials configured in Automation Platform
 - VS Code with access to your ansible-working repository